 How’s it?
 Is it painful?
 Good.
 You’re on the right path.
 Read these sentences over and over until there’s no more pain.
 I promise you, it’s worth it.
 You’ll get a taste of something very dangerous: freedom.

 Starve your ego and start feeding your soul.

 If you have an idea for an article, we can provide the space for you to publish it for free!
 Get in touch through the form below:

 Write a few words about your idea, maybe a title, or what the general content would be.
 A couple of sentences would be enough.
-We will get in touch very soon.
+We will get in touch within 2 working days.

 You can briefly read the Contributor’s Guidelines here.